skybluecircles/driver-telematics-analysis/README.md

 "*k*" toggles between the two

-*Note: you also calculated the "width" and "max_distance_from_origin" or each trip.*
+*Note: you also calculated the "width" and "max_distance_from_origin" for each trip.*